-Changes in Compensation Programs for Fiscal 2013
+Changes in Compensation Programs for Fiscal 2014

-At our 2012 Annual Meeting of Shareowners 94.8% of the shares voted at the meeting voted to approve the advisory vote on our executive compensation programs.
+At our 2013 Annual Meeting of Shareowners 94.2% of the shares voted at the meeting voted on an advisory basis to approve the compensation of our NEOs.
 Based on this strong endorsement, the Compensation Committee did not implement any changes in our executive compensation program as a result of such vote.
-The Compensation Committee did approve, however, certain small adjustments to our executive compensation plan for fiscal 2013, which are discussed in the following sections.